This guide covers setting up a Quartz v5 repository on GitLab, configuring GitLab Pages for automatic deployment, and connecting Quartz Syncer.

 Quartz Syncer). - Set an Expiration date (maximum 1 year).

-- Under Select scopes, check write_repository.
+- Under Select scopes, check read_repository and write_repository.

 - Click Create personal access token.